Help D-EVN! Become a Volunteer!

 D-EVN's goal is to provide coverage of virtually all home Varsity events, during the 2018-2019 fall and winter seasons.
 We are still hopeful that down the road we hope that D-EVN will be Dover-Eyota school and community events such as music concerts, School Board Meetings and City Council meetings

 BUT - that will take "people-power", and that's where you come in!

 Help out D-EVN as a volunteer.

 Be an ANNOUNCER!: Know and love a sport?
 Become an announcer!
 Not sure about the ins and outs?
-Dover-Eyota's Technology Director, Bryan Berg, has worked as a sports announcer for KORD, KFIL, KVGO, Winona Radio, CCTV, STEW-19 and KING-11 for over 20 years with eight years as KFIL Radio's Sports Director.
-Bryan is more than happy to show you what you'll need, and give you tips and pointers for doing a great job.
+Dover-Eyota's Technology Director, Bryan Berg, has worked as a sports announcer for KORD (Concordia Colleg-Moorhead's Campus Radio), KFIL, KVGO, Winona Radio, CCTV, STEW-19 and KING-11 for over 20 years with eight years as KFIL Radio's Sports Director.
+Bryan is more than happy to draw on his experiences and show you what you'll need, and give you tips and pointers for doing a great job.
 Bryan's #1 tip?
 Don't be afraid of making a mistake, because every announcer makes them!
 The #2 tip is to HAVE FUN and STAY POSITIVE!
+Bryan also helps prep for the varsity sports broadcasts by gathering info and stats that you can use!
+An example of a great student announcer on YouTube.

 Run the CAMERA!: There are basics for running the camera, and they are a little different for each sport, but we'll train you!
 The fundamental rule is to follow the ball.
 From there, you can start getting more creative!
 The best way to learn what a camera does is to watch a sporting event on TV or online and really look at the kinds of views you are seeing!
 That's the basics!
 It's easy, and it's fun! - Examples of camera shots to use for games (basic rule of thumb, stay somewhat wide and follow the ball): basketball, soccer, football. and volleyball